DanielZlotchevsky/Bus-Tracking/README.md

 ## Potential Future Updates
 A couple of improvements I will be looking to make are to add a GPS feature or to add arrival times if a specific bus stop is clicked.

+## License
+Starter files were provided by MIT (Massachusetts Institute of Technology).